leonardovida/companio/README.md

 Copy `vars.example.sh` to `vars.sh`.

-Copy your server's pem file to the `nfp-devops` directory.
+Copy your server's pem file to the `companio-devops` directory.

 Replace the placeholder variables with real variables.